 The first time you successfully log into the Docker Support Site, you may be prompted to allow the Docker Support Site to access the profile information from your Docker ID.
 Click Authorize to continue.

 If there are any issues authenticating you to the Docker Support Site you will automatically be redirected to the Account Support Form which can be used to request access and ensure your Docker ID is associated with the appropriate support entitled account.
-Include your name, email address, and the account which has technical support entitlements.
+Please include your name, email address, the Docker/Hub ID you tried to login with, a telephone number (including a country code) in case Docker Support need to contact you directly, and the account which has technical support entitlements.

 Viewing Cases and Entitlements